hugoleonardodev/airport-search-app/README.md

 Animations while searching for results (Tanks MUI Autocomplete)!
 PWA is a good catch.
 But It has been a while since the last time I tried to do it.
 I can try to it with more time.
 Debounce hook to delay the request.
 While the users is typing the search term.
 To avoid multiple API calls.
+Centers the map between distances but with Eurocentric vision (need to improve).

 ## TO DO